 I can also turn this into a visualization for more meaningful insights.
-This can be really relevant if you have a smaller customer base or a small amount of products, or if you want to compare your warehouse sales or different stores based on percentage of total sales.
+This can be relevant if you have a smaller customer base or a small number of products or if you want to compare your warehouse sales or different stores based on a percentage of total sales.

 This is a really simple technique that you can utilize to enable that.
 And remember with all these calculations, you don’t actually need the intermediary calculations on the table.
 With measure branching, you can easily create tables like this.

-You can add data bars in your visualization and make it more compelling.
+You can add data bars to your visualization and make it more compelling.

 Power BI DAX ALL Function & Initial Context